unexh/GUI-based-Restaurant-Recommendation-System/README.md

 # Brasserie-App

-This project implements a Restaurant Recommendation System using AI.\the search algorithm used here is a __content-based-filtering__ technique.
+This project implements a Restaurant Recommendation System using AI./the search algorithm used here is a __content-based-filtering__ technique.
 Which takes city, locality and restaurant name and generates a similarity score index.
 The search results would then be shown based on generated similarity score index .

 ## Getting Started